The mental challenges of moving back home from abroad

 In recent decades, our world has undergone immense changes.
 With globalization, blurred national borders, the internet, and ever-advancing technology, it's not unusual anymore for someone to study or work abroad.
 Data from the European Commission and the Central Statistical Office also show that each year, more and more people are taking jobs in other countries, participating in international exchange programs, or continuing their studies abroad.

-The difficulties of reintegration are influenced not only by the length of time spent abroad or cultural differences, but also by internal factors such as the acceptance of support, maintaining contact with family and friends, and the individual's attachment style.
+The difficulties of readjustment are influenced not only by the length of time spent abroad or by cultural differences, but also by internal factors such as accepting support, staying in touch with family and friends, and a person’s attachment style.

-Social support plays a key role in how a returning person experiences the reintegration process and the degree of cultural shock they experience.
-Support from family members and close friends is particularly important.
-Social support means that the individual feels that the people around them care, interact, and support them in an inspiring way.
-Such help can contribute to reducing the stress and tension caused by moving back home.
-Interestingly, however, returning home is not always a traumatic experience; research conducted among returning university students shows that relationships with parents and siblings often improve after returning home.
-In the reintegration process, it is particularly important that returnees spend as much time with their family members as possible in the first three months after moving back.
-This can help make the reintegration smoother and help returnees find their place in the home culture again.
-Spending time together like this can strengthen family bonds and help returnees find their place in the home community again, establishing a stable foundation for reintegration.
+Social support plays a key role in how a returning person experiences the readjustment process and how much culture shock they feel.
+Support from family members and close friends is especially important.
+Social support means that the person feels the people around them care about them, interact with them, and support them in an encouraging way.
+This kind of help can reduce the stress and tension caused by moving back home.
+Interestingly, though, returning home is not always a traumatic experience; studies among returning university students, for example, show that relationships with parents and siblings often improve after coming back.
+During the readjustment process, it is especially important for returnees to spend as much time as possible with family members in the first three months after moving home.
+This can help make reintegration smoother and help returnees find their place in their home culture again more easily.
+Spending this time together can strengthen family bonds and help returnees reconnect with their home community, creating a solid foundation for readjustment.

 Share on Facebook